 It’s a match made in heaven: a hot dog or ice cream cone from this Tonawanda institution, then a walk across the street to Isle View Park to see a sunset on the Niagara River.
-Some of the big draws at Mudds are the hand-cut sweet potato fries with honey and butter, dozens of flavors of ice cream and the second floor/ rooftop patio overlooking the river.
+Some of the big draws at Mudds are the hand-cut sweet potato fries with honey and butter and dozens of flavors of ice cream.

-Nick Charlap’s has four locations in all, but these two are seasonal outdoor ice cream stands.
+Nick Charlap’s has five locations in all, but these two are seasonal outdoor ice cream stands.
 Nick Charlap’s makes all its own hard serve and also has a different custard flavor every week.
 Lots of unique options here, but my personal favorite is the peanut butter royal – hard serve vanilla with real chunks of peanut butter – a relatively rare find in Buffalo.

-Just down the street from Mississippi Mudd’s, this nautical themed stand (complete with a whale on the roof) draws its own large crowds on summer days.
-Grab a burger or hot dog, or head out back to their seafood shack for clams casino and steamed mussels.
+Just down the street from Mississippi Mudds, this nautical themed stand (complete with a whale on the roof) draws its own large crowds on summer days.
+Grab a burger or hot dog, or dive deep into Omar’s Seafood Shack for clams casino and steamed mussels.

 This Angola-on-The-Lake institution has been feeding beachgoers and cottage-dwellers along Old Lakeshore Road for over 70 years.
 Historic memorabilia, photos through the years and quirky and humorous signs like “Unattended Children Will Be Sold As Slaves” line the walls of the seating and ordering areas.
 It’s a popular spot after a day at the nearby beach clubs or the beaches across the street along the Lake Erie shoreline.